Rigidity of mapping class groups mod powers of twists: Introduction

 \subsubsection{Quasi-isometric rigidity}

-To prove quasi-isometric rigidity, we will use a version of \cite[Theorem 5.7]{quasiflats} which states, roughly, that quasi-isometries of hierarchically hyperbolic groups satisfying three assumptions induce automorphisms of a certain graph called the hinge graph.
-This is a graph that encodes the "standard flats" of the group.
+To prove quasi-isometric rigidity, we will use a version of \cite[Theorem 5.7]{quasiflats} which states, roughly, that any quasi-isometry $f$ of a hierarchically hyperbolic group satisfying three assumptions induces an automorphism of a certain graph called the hinge graph.
+This is a graph that encodes the "standard flats" of the group, as well as their intersection patterns.
 The three assumptions do not apply to our case, but we show that a similar statement still holds under different assumptions that do apply; this is Theorem \ref{hingesauto}.
-The assumptions also apply to the pants graph, and indeed in Section \ref{section:pantsqi} we show how to recover quasi-isometric rigidity of pants graphs, first proven in \cite{BowPants}, from Theorem \ref{hingesauto} and arguments from \cite{ssgraph} and only Sections 6 and 7 of \cite{BowPants}.

-Both in the case of pants graphs and in the case of mapping class groups mod powers of Dehn twists, starting with automorphisms of the hinge graph, we use combinatorial arguments to recover automorphisms of the graphs from Sections \ref{section:1tostrong} and \ref{section:strongtoall}.
+Afterwards, we use combinatorial arguments to show that an automorphism of the hinge graph induces automorphisms of the graphs from Sections \ref{section:1tostrong} and \ref{section:strongtoall}.
+Then, by combinatorial rigidity of such graphs, these automorphisms are induced by some element $g$ of the mapping class group, and with some more effort one can show that $f$ and $g$ are at bounded distance.